Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 In general the MP is non-convex because the approximations of the queue-lengths depend on the patience time distributions through a nonlinear relationship.
 The only time the relationship is linear is when the patience times follow an exponential distribution, namely

-The last formulas have an intuitive explanation: the expressions in the parentheses represent the expected demand (supply) that is not matched, and so to find the expected demand (supply) waiting to be matched, one needs to multiply by the mean patience time.
+The last formulas have an intuitive explanation: The expressions in the parentheses represent the expected demand (supply) that is not matched, and so to find the expected demand (supply) waiting to be matched, one needs to multiply by the mean patience time.
 The relationship is quadratic when the patience times are uniformly distributed in $[0,\frac{2}{\theta_j^D}]$ and $[0,\frac{2}{\theta_k^S}]$, and is

-In some cases, they cannot even be written in a closed form, for instance when the patience times follow a gamma distribution.
-Despite \eqref{eq:max_A_w_v3G} being non-convex in general, we are able to characterize the structure of the objective function of \eqref{eq:max_A_w_v3G} for a rather wide class of patience time distributions. \begin{theorem} If the hazard rate functions of the patience time distributions are (strictly) increasing (decreasing), then $q^\star_j(\bld{m})$ and $i^\star_k(\bld{m})$ are (strictly) concave (convex) functions of the vector of matching rates $\bld{m}$, for all $j\in \bbJ$ and $k\in \bbK$. \end{theorem} The following corollary is a direct consequence of the last theorem. \begin{corollary} If the hazard rate functions of the patience time distributions are increasing (decreasing), then the objective function of \eqref{eq:max_A_w_v3G} is a convex (concave) function. \end{corollary}
+In some cases, the relationship cannot be written in a closed form, for instance when the patience times follow a gamma distribution.

+Despite \eqref{eq:max_A_w_v3G} being non-convex in general, we are able to characterize the structure of the objective function of \eqref{eq:max_A_w_v3G} for a rather wide class of patience time distributions. \begin{theorem} If the hazard rate functions of the patience time distributions are (strictly) increasing (decreasing), then $q_j^{D,\star}(\bld{m})$ and $q_k^{S,\star}(\bld{m})$ are (strictly) concave (convex) functions of the vector of matching rates $\bld{m}$, for all $j\in \bbJ$ and $k\in \bbK$. \end{theorem} \begin{corollary} If the hazard rate functions of the patience time distributions are increasing (decreasing), then the objective function of \eqref{eq:max_A_w_v3G} is a convex (concave) function. \end{corollary}

 Having introduced the MP and studied its properties, we are now ready to introduce our proposed matching policies.